Luke-zhang-04/processing-vscode/README.md

 ### Snippets

 Once the language has been set, you will see code snippets pop up automatically as you type!

+### Documentation on hover

+When you hover over a function such as `square`, documentation for this function will appear!

 ### Commands